A client session has a number of properties associated with it.

 The keys of these properties are case sensitive, non-empty strings, and cannot contain any of ' ', '\t', '\r', '\n', '"', ''', '(', ')'

 A client can propose user-defined session properties when it opens a session.
-An authentication handler
+You can configure the

-written with the Authenticator interface is responsible for assigning proposed properties to the session.
+with the Authenticator interface to accept client-proposed properties and apply them to the session.